 Step 7: On the day you are ready to dye, strain your dye bath into a cookpot, removing any skins and throwing them away in the trash or compost bin.

 Step 8: Prepare the yarn.
 Drain the water from your yarn soak, and push a little of the extra retained water out with your fingers.
-Not too much–liquid being held by the fiber will help draw the dye into the yarn, so we don’t want to take it all out and risk too much splotchiness in the final fiber.
+Not too much–liquid being held by the fibre will help draw the dye into the yarn, so we don’t want to take it all out and risk too much splotchiness in the final fibre.
 Add your yarns genty to the dye bath, making sure that yarn has enough room to move around but is mostly submerged in the pot.
 If you need more water, it’s okay to add some here.

 Step 9: Place your pot on the heat source of your choice and increase the temperature gradually to a heat just under simmering.
 If you have a thermometer, you’re going to first lift the temperature to 90 F (32 C), stir, and then lift the temperature again to 180 F (82 C).
 I don’t have a thermometer, so I just eyeball it, and that’s okay too.
 You want the water hot enough for steam to be rising off it, but not so hot that it’s bubbling, boiling, or moving your yarn around for you.
-Keep the dye bath at this temperature for an hour, stirring occasionally to move the fibers around and keep them from collecting dye only on one side.
+Keep the dye bath at this temperature for an hour, stirring occasionally to move the fibres around and keep them from collecting dye only on one side.
 After an hour, turn the heat off and let it cool.

 Step 10: Lift a bit of your yarn from the pot and evaluate the color–with onion skins it can develop quickly and strengthen slightly as it cools.
 If you like the color as-is, remove the yarn from the pot and move to the next step.
 If you would like to see the color deepen or strengthen a bit, leave it in the pot overnight, stirring one more time before you go to bed.